cmudig/cmudig.github.io/_courses/2019-spring-ds-vis.md

 If you are asking a general question, that other students may also benefit from seeing, please ask in a Canvas discussion.
 If you are asking a question specific to you, e.g., about a grade you received, about absence from class, an accommodation request, etc., then please ask us individually either in person or via email.

-We try to respond very quickly, but please do email me again if you don’t receive a response within 24 hours.
+We try to respond very quickly, but please do email me again if you don't receive a response within 24 hours.

 Collaboration, Cheating and Plagiarism
 Homework must be individual work unless otherwise stated.
 You are encouraged to consult each other on clarification, technical and conceptual issues, and on interpreting the data but you must do individual problem solving and derive your own solutions, including your own computer and design work.
 If you have any question concerning whether an act is appropriate please consult me or the appropriate university official before acting.
 The minimum penalty for cheating on an assignment is zero credit for the work submitted, and the maximum penalty is being failed for the course.